 RabbiMelman@BethShalomNB.org | 847.498.4100, ext.
 13

 Rabbi Aaron Melman assumed the role of head rabbi at Congregation Beth Shalom in July, 2015 and as of this year, will have served his congregants for 18 years.
 He feels very lucky to live in Northbrook, raise his family here, and be part of the Beth Shalom family.
-Rabbi Melman is married to Elisa Rotman, a social worker at Solomon Schechter Day School, and they have two children, Jordan, a freshman at Rochelle Zell Jewish High School, and Hannah, a sixth-grader at Solomon Schechter.
+Rabbi Melman is married to Elisa Rotman, a social worker at Solomon Schechter Day School, and they have two children, Jordan, a sophomore at Rochelle Zell Jewish High School, and Hannah, a seventh-grader at Solomon Schechter.

 Rabbi Melman is originally from Toronto where he graduated from York University with a BA in Judaic Studies.
 He attended The Jewish Theological Seminary where he received his ordination in May, 2002.
 While at JTS, Rabbi Melman taught Hebrew School and Hebrew High School at Or Zarua, a Conservative synagogue on Manhattan’s Upper East Side, and served as a student chaplain with the New York City Fire Department (FDNY).
 Since 2002, he has served the Northbrook Fire Department as its first and only chaplain.